olets/griid/README.md

 	- to have specific grids use a different baseline font size, you don't need to do a full new initialization.
 Just run `.griid--fz(@fontSize)`

-###B. Customizing your setup:

-The default installation from `.griid--install` will fit most needs, but you can also build a custom griid setup:

-1. `.griid--base` is always the first thing.
-It gives you support for multi-row grids, and is required by everything else
-2. `.griid--inline-alignment` adds support for using alignment classes in your markup.
-As we will see, there are functions for doing this in **griid-functions.less** (see below) but just in case you really want to have it in your markup:
-	- Add `.left`, `.center`, `.right` to a multi-row grid to override orphan alignment
-	- Add `.left`, `.center`, `.right` to a cell to override the cell alignment
-	- Add `.top`, `.middle`, or `.bottom` to a grid to control the default for its child cells
-	- Add `.top`, `.middle`, or `.bottom` to a cell to control its vertical alignment
-3. `.griid--single-row` adds support for single-row grids with equal-width, equal-height cells.
-By default these cells do NOT have gutters or row spacing
-4. `.griid--space-single-row` (NOT included in `.griid--install`) adds gutters and row spacing (both @griid--gutter) to `.griid .cell*x` grids.
-Beware that this will frame the entire `.griid .cell*x` grids in a @griid-gutter space
-5. `.griid--base`, with or without `.griid--inline-alignment` and`.griid--single-row`, still needs initialization.
-  -            `.griid--initialize` gets you ready to go with all three grid types
-  -          Or run any of `.griid--initialize-equal-cells`, `.griid--initialize-unequal-cells`, or `.griid--initialize-row` if you don't need to support them all

-6. `.griid .cell` grids do *not* have space around the cells by default.
-If you mix in `.griid--space-single-row`, these single-row grids will have gutters and row spacing *and a frame* of `@griid--gutter`
-7. `griid--single-row-spacing` adds support for `.griid > .row*y > .cell*x`.
-This may be useful if you
-  -	 want a grid with equal-height rows where that height is determined from the cell content
-  -	 don't want to use a scripted solution (I love [jquery-match-height](https://github.com/liabru/jquery-match-height))
-  -    need to support orphan cells

-	This will give you a multi-row grid where all cells are the full height of the row (aka it's styled as an equal-width-cells table).
-If your cells have similar content, this may even be a good-enough approximation of equal-height rows.

-	Note that if last row is full this is exactly equivalant to `.griid*y > .cell*x` but with bulkier markup, and that if you don't need cells that are the full height of their row (or can achieve that matched height with a script) this has no advantage over `.griid-x .cell` while having several disadvantages (bulkier markup, and less easily manipulated by the griid functions we'll cover below).

-**Note**:`.griid--install` is simply shorthand for `.griid--base;` + `.griid--inline-alignment;` + `.griid--initialize;`

-###C. Overriding default variables

-The initialization functions can be re-run at any point to re-initialize with new settings or to wipe over customizations.

-1.

-	.griid--initialize(
-	                  @fontSize: @griid--font-size,
-	                   (@maxColCount: @griid--max-cols,
-	                    (@minColCount: @griid--min-cols,
-	                     (@smallestDenominator: @griid--max-cols,
-	                      (@largestDenominator: @griid--min-cols))))
-	                 )

-2.

-	.griid--initialize-equal-cells(
-	                              @fontSize: @griid--font-size,
-	                               (@maxColCount: @griid--max-cols,
-	                                (@minColCount:@griid--min-cols))
-	                             )

-3.

-	.griid--initialize-unequal-cells(
-	                                @fontSize: @griid--font-size,
-	                                 (@denominatorOfNarrowestCells: @griid--max-cols,
-	                                  (@numeratorOfNarrowestCells: @griid--min-cols))
-	                               )

-.4.
-If you really want to, you can even do a custom `.griid--build`

-	.griid--build(
-	               @fontSize,
-	                (@gutter,
-	                 (@rowSpacing,
-	                  (@orphanAlignment,
-	                   (@contentAlignment,
-	                    (@maxColCount,
-	                     (@minColCount,
-	                      (@smallestDenominator,
-	                       (@largestDenominator))))))))
-	              )

 ##griid LESS functions and mixins

 griid has support for all sorts of adjustments.
 These are especially useful for media queries - turn your 1/3 - 2/3 grid into 1/2 - 1/2 quickly and cleanly.
 Progressively resize a grid first from 6 columns (the factory default max columns for griid) to 5, then 4, 3, 2, 1.
 Turn a single-row grid into a three-column grid.
 Pretty much anything you could want to do, you can